2010s: Football

 Leicester City won a notable Premier League title in Club Football in 2015–16, with 5000/1 odds at the start of the season.
 Managers like José Mourinho, Pep Guardiola, Carlo Ancelotti, Jürgen Klopp, Mauricio Pochettino, Didier Deschamps, Antonio Conte, and Luis Enrique were influential during this era of football.

 In International Football, European sides won all three World Cups, Spain in 2010, Germany in 2014, and France in 2018.
 Of the finalists, only one was not European, Argentina in 2014.
 The other finalists were Croatia in 2018 and the Netherlands in 2010.
 South Africa hosted the first World Cup of the decade, followed by Brazil and then controversially, Russia in 2018.
-The Euros were the next biggest footballing tournaments of the decade, with Spain winning the 2012 edition held in Poland and Ukraine, retaining there title from 2008.
+The Euros were the next biggest footballing tournaments of the decade, with Spain winning the 2012 edition held in Poland and Ukraine, retaining their title from 2008.
 Iberian dominance persisted in 2016 with Portugal winning their first Major Tournament against France in France.
 In the Copa America, Uruguay (2011), Chile (2015, 2016) and Brazil (2019) registered tournament wins.
 In terms of the Africa Cup of Nations, the winners were Egypt in 2010, Zambia in 2012, Nigeria in 2013, Ivory Coast in 2015, Cameroon in 2017, and Algeria in 2019.

 Individual accolades were dominated by two players in particular, Cristiano Ronaldo and Lionel Messi.
 This inspired renewed focus on who the "goat" was, especially in an increasingly online population, with both players winning Ballon d'Ors: Messi with 5, and Ronaldo with 4.
 The only other player to win a Ballon d'Or this decade was Luka Modrić.
 The dominance of Ronaldo and Messi was a key feature of the decade, especially because the two players played in the same League for the majority of the decade, with Ronaldo at Real Madrid, and Messi at Barcelona.
 The two often met in the famous El Clásico fixture.